The Real Estate M&A and Private Equity Review: Japan

 In May 2016, Nomura Real Estate Master Fund Inc (NMF) and Top REIT Inc (TOP) announced that they would implement an absorption-type merger, with NMF7 as the surviving corporation and TOP8 as the absorbed corporation, with the effective date being 1 September 2016; at the time of announcement, completion of this transaction would create the second-largest publicly traded REIT in Japan.

 In March 2018, there were merger transactions between listed REITs having the same sponsor.
-Kenedix Residential Investment Corporation (KDR) and Japan Senior Living Investment Corporation, a healthcare REIT (JSL), both having Kenedix Inc as sponsor, implemented an absorption-type merger, with KDR9 as the surviving corporation and JSL10 as the absorbed corporation; and one of the rationales underpinning this transaction was to enhance the market visibility of a healthcare REIT, which typically have low market capitalisation.
+Kenedix Residential Investment Corporation (KDR) and Japan Senior Living Investment Corporation, a healthcare REIT (JSL), both having Kenedix Inc as sponsor, implemented an absorption-type merger, with KDR9 as the surviving corporation and JSL10 as the absorbed corporation; one of the rationales underpinning this transaction was to enhance the market visibility of a healthcare REIT, which typically have low market capitalisation.
 In addition, in May 2018, Sekisui House Reit Inc, an office-type REIT (SHR), considered to have insufficient dispersion in its portfolio, and Sekisui House Residential Investment Corporation (SHI), both having Sekisui House Ltd as sponsor, implemented an absorption-type merger, with SHR11 as the surviving corporation and SHI12 as the absorbed corporation, which resulted in the expansion of the REIT's asset size.
 One of the intentions of the transaction was to have the market treat SHR as a comprehensive-type REIT.

-Very recently, in April 2020, Japan Rental Housing Investment Corporation,13 having Daiwa Securities Group Inc as sponsor, implemented an absorption-type merger, with Japan Healthcare Investment Corporation (NHI)14 as the absorbed corporation.
+In April 2020, Japan Rental Housing Investment Corporation,13 having Daiwa Securities Group Inc as sponsor, implemented an absorption-type merger, with Japan Healthcare Investment Corporation (NHI)14 as the absorbed corporation.
 This transaction sought to expand the asset size, obtain stability of proceeds and disperse the risk of the combined entities in a complementary way.

 ii Private equity transactions